ShaleXIONG/shalexiong.github.io/aboutme.md

 so I am familiar to spicy and chilli food.

 I spent a portion of my leisure and travelling on trying restaurants, in particular, those often being referred as fine-dining restaurants.
+I try to write up for fun and post here for all those restaurants I visited in the past.
+Of course, it is not my main work and I am not a professional.

+### Stage Show and Theatre

+I enjoy going to theatre, mostly for musical and ballet.
+I also attended circus show and, mordern dance etc before.
+I usually go to London for theatre since I live in Cambridge, only less an hour train from London.
+In general, I like a good story and admire the skills of the performancers.

 ### Gaming, on PC ###